Safety concerns raised over Dublin city outdoor restaurants

 It conceded that “many requests will have an impact on other residents or stakeholders on a street.
 Dublin City Council is committed to serving the common good for all and this context will be used when assessing individual requests.”

-Businesses should not have “furniture in the public realm” before June 29th the council said, as cafes restaurants should only be providing a takeaway service under current restrictions.
+Businesses should not have “furniture in the public realm” before June 29th, the council said, as cafes and restaurants should only be providing a takeaway service under current restrictions.